microsoft/nnfusion/artifacts/get_started_tutorial/README_GET_STARTED.md

 The goal of this tutorial is to demonstrate how to compile and optimize a typical DNN model with control flow, and showcase the performance improvement with Grinder compiler.

-**For AE Reviewers**: The nico cluster we provide for artifact evaluation is managed by slurm.
-To run GPU-related commands, please use `srun --pty --exclusive` before the original command, which will submit the job to the compute node (nico[3-4]).
-For your convenience, we have included this prefix in our artifact but will remove it in the final version.
-If you are running the artifact on your own machine, please remember to remove the prefix.

 ## Run PyTorch, TensorFlow, and JAX baselines

 ```bash